 However this same baseline numbness isn’t a steady sensation.
 It is constantly in flux.
 Picture the beginning of a musical arrangement.
 The notes are steady, a baseline rhythm, the strum of violins producing a steady rhythm.
-That’s not how it stays- add in some notes, here’s an oboe, a basson, or a viola, drums, cello, trumpets, trombone, there’s a tuba.
+That’s not how it stays- add in some notes, here’s an oboe, a basson, a viola, drums, cello, trumpets, trombone, there’s a tuba.
 Constant flux.
 So here’s that baseline hum of numbness, add in some extra tingling, pin pricking sensations, now some spasticity- that’s muscle tension, a flexing sensation that doesn’t release.
 Now, that sensation takes on a crescendo- it increases and moves up the legs and arms.
 Now there’s a vibrating sensation, like your phone on vibrate in your pocket but it is on your big toe.
 Buzz, buzzz… buzz..bz…..bzzzzzzzzxxZZZzz!$&@

-This isn’t new; it has all happened before, but maybe it’s been a few days.
+This isn’t new; it has all happened before, but maybe it’s been a few days, maybe a week.
 So there is a newness to it and the mind is drawn to it.
 It interrupts your day.
 It interrupts your normal routine.
-If there is nothing to take your mind off it, your mind natural goes to it, and it intensifies.
+If there is nothing to take your mind off it, your mind naturally goes to it, and it intensifies.
 Even as I write this blog post I am starting to feel all those sensations.
 Guess my mind wants to make sure I give a proper description.
 These weird sensations are the new normal for me now.
 Now the numbness is in my jaw, coming around my eyes.
 It increases and spreads.
 If I pay attention I can even feel it in my shoulders.

 This is just one symptom that I’m describing.
 Add in bladder problems, MS Hug, cognitive problems, falls…. the list goes on.
 Writing this makes me wonder how do I ever get anything done?
 How do I ever accomplish a single thing?
 How do I be a mom to my kids?
 How am I writing this?